the-lambda-way/bruteforce-enigma/README.md

 Currently includes some code from Practical Cryptography (*de_qgr.h*, *qgr.h*).
 I did not find a license, but that code remains under copyright James Lyons © 2009-2012.
 This project's license will be updated to respect all copyrights as needed.

-Some engima model definitions are taken from [Cryptii](https://github.com/cryptii/cryptii), which is under the MIT license.
+Some enigma model definitions are taken from [Cryptii](https://github.com/cryptii/cryptii), which is under the MIT license.